Hixie/isd/servers/src/systems-server/techtree/README.md

 The values you can pick from a research building.

 ```
-topic "Topic Name" requires a, b, c;
+topic "Topic Name" for "a", for "b", requires c, requires d, obsoletes "e", obsoletes "f";
 ```

 These are identified by the string.
-They unlock when the specified researches are unlocked.
+They unlock when the specified "requires" researches are unlocked.
+They are only shown in research facilities that have the facilities specified with the "for" keywords.

+If a topic says it "obsoletes" another, then the other topic stops being available when this one becomes available.

 # Researches